knfcz/react-form-validation/readme.md

 You can pass a translation function to makeValidator, it will receive the rule name and parameters and should return the corresponding validation error message (the one you want to show to your end user)

+Note: if you use [@knfcz/translator](https://www.npmjs.com/package/@knfcz/translator), you can find some translation examples in the /translation-examples folder in this repo :^)

 ## Usage

 In your form component, create a validationRules object and specify your validation rules